-During our fiscal year ended May 31, 2023, the members of the Audit Committee were Dennis S. Meteny, Wesley E. Johnson, Jr., Jan Stern Reed and Karen Licitra, each of whom has been determined by our Board to be independent under the Nasdaq listing standards.
-On July 19, 2023, Lorinda Burgess was appointed to our Board of Directors and was appointed to our Audit Committee.
+During our fiscal year ended May 31, 2024, the members of the Audit Committee were Dennis S. Meteny (through January 31, 2024), Wesley E. Johnson, Jr., Lorinda Burgess, Karen Licitra and Jan Stern Reed, each of whom has been determined by our Board to be independent under the Nasdaq listing standards.
 The Audit Committee operates under a written Audit Committee Charter, which was adopted by the Board of Directors in February 2004, and revised and approved by the Board of Directors in May 2006, May 2009, October 2010, January 2015, January 2019, October 2020 and October 2021.
 The Audit Committee Charter is available on our website at www.angiodynamics.com under the "Investors-Corporate Governance-Highlights-Committee Charters" caption.